Numerically efficient density-matrix technique for modeling electronic transport in midinfrared quantum cascade lasers: Theory

 \section{Theory}

 Electrons interacting with an environment can be described using a Hamiltonian on the form

-where $H_0$ is the unperturbed electron Hamiltonian (in our case a semiconductor superlattice under an applied electric field), $H_E$ is the Hamiltonian of the environment (e.g., free-phonon Hamiltonian), and $H_i$ contains interaction terms (e.g., electron--phonon interaction or scattering due to interface roughness).
-For transport calculations we will use the eigenstates of $H_0$ as a basis, which are calculated using a 3-band $\dpr{k}{p}$ Hamiltonian described in Sec.~\ref{sec:electronic}.
-We denote the transport direction (growth direction) as $z$, and assume that the device area in the direction perpendicular to transport ($x$-$y$ plane) is macroscopic compared to the the length of a single period.
-The eigenstates (including in-plane motion) are labelled as $\left |n,\mathbf k\right>=\left | n\right>\otimes \left| \mathbf k \right>$, where the discrete index $n$ labels the eigenstates in the transport direction ($z$-direction) and the continuous parameter $\mathbf k$ labels the wavevector associated with free motion in the $x$-$y$ plane (in-plane motion).
+where $H_0$ is the unperturbed electron Hamiltonian (in our case a semiconductor superlattice under an applied electric field), $H_{ph}$ is the Hamiltonian of the environment (e.g., the free-phonon Hamiltonian), and $H_i$ contains the interaction terms (e.g., electron--phonon interaction or scattering due to interface roughness).
+For transport calculations, we will use the eigenstates of $H_0$ as a basis, which are calculated using a three-band $\dpr{k}{p}$ Hamiltonian described in Appendix ~\ref{sec:electronic}.
+We assume that the device area in the $x$-$y$ plane perpendicular to the transport ($z$) direction is macroscopic with respect to the length of a single period and that the system behaves as translationally invariant in this plane.
+The eigenstates of $H_0$ are labelled as $\left |n,\mathbf k\right>=\left | n\right>\otimes \left| \mathbf k \right>$, where the discrete index $n$ quantizes states in the transport direction ($z$) and $\mathbf k$ is the wave vector associated with free motion in the $x$-$y$ plane.

-Throughout this work, we assume translational invariance in the in-plane direction (we ignore edge effects and spatial in-plane variation).
-Using this approximation, the reduced density matrix of the electrons is diagonal in $\mathbf k$ and only depends on the magnitude $k=|\mathbf k|$.
-The central quantities of interest are then the matrix elements $\rho_{N,M}^{E_k}$, which for $N\neq M$ represent the coherence between eigenstates $\ket N$ and $\ket M$, at the in-plane energy $E_k$ while, $\rho_{N,N}^{E_k}$ represents the occupation of eigenstate $\ket N$ at in-plane energy $E_k$.
+Owing to in-plane translational invariance, the reduced density matrix of electrons is diagonal in $\mathbf k$ and only depends on the magnitude $k=|\mathbf k|$.
+The central quantities of interest are then the matrix elements $\rho_{n,m}^{E_k}$, which for $n\neq m$ represent the coherence between eigenstates $\ket n$ and $\ket m$, at the in-plane energy $E_k$ while, $\rho_{n,n}^{E_k}$ represents the occupation of the $z$-direction eigenstate $\ket N$ at in-plane energy $E_k$.